Personalization With Conversation Media Marketing - Where Your Next Billion Consumers Will Come From

 Help them create a long term bond with their users.

 Now, these are the reasons why marketers are so fascinated with customers.
 FYI these are not the only reasons.
-Personalization has quite a complex technicalities.
+Personalization has a mix of quite complex technicalities.
 And we will deep dive into them some other time.

-The main point is to see why users are also so fascinated with getting personalized experiences.
+But since Marketing is all about customers, let us look at why users are also so fascinated with getting personalized experiences.

 There are many psychological reasons behind our craving for personalized experiences.